 The EIT will continue to enhance its role as a smart investor in innovation by refining and implementing its strategic planning and performance evaluation framework, ensuring the supervision and monitoring of the KICs, and increasingly focusing attention on their financial sustainability and their gradual transition towards financial independence from the EIT.
 The EIT will facilitate shared services towards the KICs.
 It will also promote the exchange of past experiences and best practices between KICs and foster greater cross-KIC collaboration (also known as "EIT Community activities") on both thematic and horizontal topics (such as the reinforcement of the EIT Label).
-The EIT will also enhance a collaboration framework for the post-year 15 cooperation with the first wave KICs to further elevate the impact of the EIT Community.
-The EIT will continue to equip innovation actors with the required skills.
-It will explore new ways to re-skill and up-skill the workforce of industries of the future and grow the talent pool for Europe's scale-ups and unicorns.
-The EIT plans to select a new EIT Community - EIT Water.
+The EIT will also further enhance a collaboration framework for the post-year 15 cooperation with the first wave KICs to further elevate the impact of the EIT Community.
+The EIT will continue to equip innovation actors with the skills required to thrive.
+It will explore new ways to help re-skill and up-skill the workforce of industries of the future and grow the talent pool for Europe's scale-ups and unicorns.
+The EIT plans to put in operations a new EIT Innovation Community designated in 2025 - EIT Water.

 2. Supporting the innovation and entrepreneurship capacity of higher education entrepreneurship capacity of higher education.
 This will require integrating a wider number of Higher Education Institutions (HEIs) into innovation value chains and ecosystems.
 These activities will complement the KICs' current knowledge triangle integration activities by making them more accessible to non-partners of the KICs.
 The specific details of the implementation and delivery mechanism process were developed and fine-tuned in 2021-2023 and following positive evaluation of the pilot phase it has been scaled up since 2024.
-Up to date the Initiative facilitated training of over 40 thousand students, academic and non-academic staff on innovation and entrepreneurship and supported over 1 100 start-ups.
-Higher education institutions will also be critical partners in the Deep Tech Talent Initiative.
-The New European Innovation Agenda put the EIT in the driving seat of this programme to skill, re-skill and up-skill at least one million specialists and entrepreneurs within deep tech fields such as advanced materials and manufacturing, artificial intelligence, biotechnology, robotics, photonics, sustainable energy, and cleantech.
-The initiative was launched in October 2022 and will be implemented until the end of 2025.
-In the first half of its implementation, the Deep Tech Talent Initiative secured over 1 million pledged talents and trained over 530 thousands talents.
+Up to date, the Initiative facilitated training of over 90 thousand students, academic and non-academic staff on innovation and entrepreneurship and supported over 1 700 start-ups.
+The EIT has also agreed to deliver skills initiative for other European Commission services in priority areas, for example through the Solar Academy (DG GROW) and supports innovation and skills development in further EU policy priority areas including the Net Zero Industry, Critical Raw Materials or Artificial Intelligence.